 Along with the above Pure Storage Best Practices for VMware vSphere the following should be considered as part of a design that includes the implementation of VVols as part of the Solution:

-· Create a Local FlashArray Array Admin user to register the storage provider with vs using the local pureuser account, vvols-admin for example.
+· Create a Local FlashArray Array Admin user to register the storage provider versus using the local pureuser account, vvols-admin.

 · Use the Round Robin pathing policy (default) for the Protocol Endpoint.